-Products subject to the Pet products policy must also adhere to our other Prohibited Products Policies, as applicable, including our policies on Animal Products Drugs, Drugs, Hazardous Products (Pesticides) and Recalled Products.
+Products subject to the Pet Foods, Supplements, Medicines and Other Products policy must also adhere to our other Prohibited Products Policies, as applicable, including our policies on Animal Products, Drugs, Hazardous Products (Pesticides) and Recalled Products.

 What is the policy?